Scholarships Available

 - If no current graduating high school senior is attending either of these colleges, the scholarship may be awarded to a past Fremont High School graduate who is an upperclassman at either of these colleges

-Two, non-renewable awards to graduating high school seniors from Grant High School.
+To be awarded to graduating high school seniors from Grant High School

 - 3.0 GPA or better